chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

    XDC := ${current_dir}/<name of XDC file>

-If you plan on using multiple types of hardware for your designs, then it might be better to just copy the if else blocks from one of the symbiflow-examples.
+If you plan on using multiple types of hardware for your designs, then it might be better to just copy the if else block from one of the Symbiflow-examples.
 Note that you may need to change the names for the XDC or PCF+SDC parameters to match the names you have used.
 Also remember that you will need to set the TARGET variable before running make on your design.